TykTechnologies/tyk-operator/docs/getting-started.md

 ![dashboard-keys-page](./img/getting-started-keys.png)

-You have the option to add your new key to either an existing Policy or an existing individual API.
+You have the option to create a new key either by selecting an existing Policy created for your API or by simply selecting your API.
 For this tutorial we are going to use an API.

-To select `httpbin` API, you can either:
+To select `httpbin` API:

 - Scroll through your `API Name` list,
 - Use the `Search` field